PSU-OIT-ARC/django-arcutils/README.md

    over the empty form in templates, without having a special case for it.
 1. `arcutils.BaseFormSet` and `arcutils.BaseModelFormSet` override the clean method, so that if a form is being deleted, its validation errors are blanked out.
-1. arcutils will clear expired sessions after `CLEAR_EXPIRED_SESSIONS_AFTER_N_REQUESTS` requests.
-   The default is 100 requests. `CLEAR_EXPIRED_SESSIONS_AFTER_N_REQUESTS` can be set to `None` to disable this feature.
-Note: the implementation is probabilistic, so there's no guarantee that expired sessions will be cleared after exactly N requests.

 ### Logging